 Description and Biology

 The yellownecked caterpillar, Datana ministra, is one of the most frequently reported pests of oaks, birches and other hardwoods.
 Young caterpillars are small green worms that grow into medium orangish worms with yellow stripes and then into large (about 2 inches long), black- and yellow-striped caterpillars with black heads and reddish prolegs.
 The body is covered by long, fine, white hairs.
-Behind the head is a bright yellow to orange patch from which this insect's name is derived.
+Behind the head is a bright yellow to orange patch from which this insect's common name is derived.
 Moths emerge from the soil during June and July.
 Male moths are sometimes attracted to lights.
 Moths are reddish to cinnamon brown, and the forewings have irregular, fine dark lines.
 The wingspread is about 2 inches.
 Females lay their tiny, white eggs in masses — sometimes a 100 or more — on the lower surface of leaves.
 The larvae typically feed in groups near the ends of the twigs and branches.
 When disturbed the whole group often elevates both ends of the body, a behavior that predators might find intimidating.
 In August and September, the mature caterpillars burrow into the soil 2 to 4 inches and pupate to spend the winter there.
 There is one generation per year.

 Oaks are among the favorite hosts of yellownecked caterpillars, although it also feeds on basswood, birch, elm, honeylocust, oak, maple, mountain-ash, walnut and witchhazel.
 This insect is also destructive on blueberry, apple, and other fruit trees.